pcre2build(3) — Linux manual page

 Autotools (some of which is repeated below), and also has some

 comments about building on various operating systems.
-There is a
+The files

 lot more information about building PCRE2 without using Autotools